xpostudio4/edx-documentation/en_us/shared/students/Section_mobile_gettingstarted.rst

 Your edX profile allows you to share information about yourself with the edX community.
-Course teams and other learners in your courses can view your profile when they tap your linked username.
+Course teams and other learners in your courses can view your profile when they select your linked username in forums.

 After you have created and activated your edX account, you can edit your user profile.
 By default, you share a limited profile that consists of your